tekeburak/dam-occupancy-model/README.md

 ## Deployment<a name="deployment"></a>

-This is a interactive web applications with Streamlit webb app
+This is a interactive web applications with Streamlit

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>